Dental implant: Soft tissue (gingiva) reconstruction

+The orthodontic implant site-switching technique

+Alveolar bone resorption is a common side effect of tooth removal (extraction) due to severe tooth decay, trauma, or infection that limits dental implant placement.
+Surgical bone augmentation is associated with limitations such as high cost, bone graft rejection or failure, pain, infection, and the addition of 6–12 months to the treatment time till the graft matures.
+Compared with invasive bone augmentation surgery, orthodontic tooth movement has the capacity to regenerate the deficient alveolar ridge and create adequate bone volume for implant placement.
+This is particularly useful when restoring one or two missing teeth with implants; however, the orthodontic implant site-switching technique can only be used when there is an edentulous area adjacent to healthy teeth that can be moved orthodontically into the edentulous site and generate healthy bone volume for implant placement.

+Orthodontic tooth movement can generate new bone.
+This is because of the fibres of the periodontal ligament (PDL) surrounding the teeth and attached to the alveolar bone, the stretched fibres in the PDL stimulate the osteoblasts depositing new alveolar bone.
+For instance, the orthodontic forced eruption of hopeless teeth can augment the bone vertically and eliminate or reduce the amount of bone graft required prior to implant placement.
+Similarly, where there is a bone-deficient edentulous (toothless) site, it is possible to move the healthy adjacent teeth into this area, closing the edentulous space and simultaneously creating an implant site with enough bone adjacent to where implant placement was originally planned.

 Recovery

 The prosthetic phase begins once the implant is well integrated (or has a reasonable assurance that it will integrate) and an abutment is in place to bring it through the mucosa.
-Even in the event of early loading (less than 3 months), many practitioners will place temporary teeth until osseointegration is confirmed.
+Even in the event of early loading (less than three months), many practitioners will place temporary teeth until osseointegration is confirmed.
 The prosthetic phase of restoring an implant requires an equal amount of technical expertise as the surgical because of the biomechanical considerations, especially when multiple teeth are to be restored.
 The dentist will work to restore the vertical dimension of occlusion, the esthetics of the smile, and the structural integrity of the teeth to evenly distribute the forces of the implants.

 Healing time

 There are various options for when to attach teeth to dental implants, classified into: